Steiner triple systems without parallel classes

 A {\em parallel class} in a Steiner triple system $(V,\B)$ is a subset of $\B$ that partitions $V$.
 Of course, only Steiner triple systems of order congruent to $3 \md 6$ may contain parallel classes.
 It is a long-standing conjecture, dating back to at least 1984, that systems without parallel classes exist for all orders congruent to $3 \md 6$ except $3$ and $9$ (see \cite{ColRos}).
 In spite of this, the only previously known examples without parallel classes have order $15$ or $21$.
 The unique Steiner triple system of order $9$ has a parallel class, $10$ of the $80$ nonisomorphic Steiner triple systems of order $15$ have no parallel classes (see \cite{ColRos}), and $12$ of the $1772$ nonisomorphic $4$-rotational Steiner triple systems of order $21$ have no parallel classes \cite{MatRos}.

 In this paper we construct Steiner triple systems without parallel classes for an infinite number of orders congruent to $3 \md 6$.
 Our construction is similar to one used by Schreiber \cite{Sch} and Wilson \cite{Wil}.
 Problems concerning parallel classes in Steiner triple systems are well studied.
 Ray-Chaudhuri and Wilson \cite{RayWil} famously proved that for every order congruent to $3\md 6$ there exists a Steiner triple system whose block set can be partitioned into parallel classes.
-The study of parallel classes in Steiner triples also relates to problems concerning matchings in certain hypergraphs, and Alon et al. \cite{AloKimSpe} give a lower bound on the number of disjoint triples in any Steiner triple system.
+As it turned out, this problem had been solved earlier by Lu and his solution was eventually published in \cite{Lu}.
+The study of parallel classes in Steiner triple systems also relates to problems concerning matchings in certain hypergraphs, and Alon et al. \cite{AloKimSpe} give a lower bound on the number of disjoint triples in any Steiner triple system.
 Also see \cite{PipSpe} and the surveys \cite{ColRos} and \cite{RosCol}.

 The existence of {\em almost parallel classes} (sets of disjoint triples containing all the points except one) in Steiner triple systems of order congruent to $1 \md 6$ has also been investigated.
 It is conjectured that for all $v\equiv 1\md 6$ except $v=13$ there exists a Steiner triple system of order $v$ with no almost parallel class \cite{RosCol}.
 Two sparse infinite families of such Steiner triple systems have been found, one by Wilson (see \cite{RosCol}) and one by the authors \cite{BryHorNoAPC}.
 Also see \cite{Mes} for a recent related result.